jonassjuul/curvestat/README.md

 # Curvestat
 ## About

 `curvestat` allows you to compute and plot curve-based summary statistics for ensembles of curves.
-With `curvestat` it is easy to make curve box plots or summarize load-duration risks with heatmaps.

 ## Paper